Building the project

 In order to be able to render the Scribble test pages, you need to have Racket installed.

-), so you do not need to run make test
+locally (served via file://), so you do not need to run make test to update

 Publishing a version